The Richmond Promise Scholarship

 1. Be a resident of the City of Richmond or North Richmond (i.e. have a Richmond home address)

-2. Graduate or have graduated from an eligible high school within the West Contra Costa Unified School District boundary area or received your GED/high school equivalency this academic year, last academic year or the year prior*
+2. Graduate or have graduated from an eligible high school within the West Contra Costa Unified School District boundary area or received your GED/high school equivalency this academic year, last academic year or the year prior (For the 2026-27 application year, scholars who are graduating in 2025-26, or who already graduated in 2024-25 or 2023-24 are eligible).

 3. Have attended an eligible high school at least 9th-12th grade consecutively